 Another example of such a pairing from the 2012 U.S. Open: Luke Donald, Rory McIlroy and Lee Westwood - the then-Nos.
 1, 2 and 3 players in the world rankings - played together the first two rounds.
 All three are also U.K. golfers, which pleases the USGA's British broadcast partners.
 Yes, that's another thing that USGA officials might consider; placing three golfers of the same nationality in the same group is not an uncommon sight when U.S. Open pairings are unveiled each year.

 So as you can see, the U.S. Open pairings are not random, but they are definitely not auto-generated or generated according to some set-in-stone formula.
-USGA officials meet, discuss, mix and match, and producing groupings that try to honor multiple informal guidelines while also generating fan excitement.
+USGA officials meet, discuss, mix and match, and produce groupings that try to honor multiple informal guidelines while also generating fan excitement.

 Having Fun with the US Open PairingsAnd the USGA likes to have some fun with the U.S. Open pairings, too.
 That's another factor in the process of producing groupings: USGA officials' sense of mirth.